armada-ths/old.armada.nu/content/exhibitor_info.md

 ### WE ARE BACK!

 After two years of virtual  fairs, KTH students are eager to meet company representatives on campus again.
 The excitement and zeal for this year's Armada Career Fair among students can only be experienced at the Fair.
-Do not miss out on this annual opportunity to acquit yourselves with your future taskforce!
+Do not miss out on this annual opportunity to acquaint yourselves with your future taskforce!

 <!-- <EmbeddedVideo videoLink= "https://www.youtube.com/watch?v=9e3sPr6rELQ"></EmbeddedVideo> -->